openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 6. Optional: you can [Discover your Vehicle](#discover-your-vehicle) more deeply
 7. In case of problems check [Troubleshooting](#troubleshooting) section

-## ''Alpha Version''

-Current development status is _alpha_.
-Data mappings are missing and testing of features and regions are necessary.

-In order to analyze problems check the binding logs.
-**In addition please connect the advanced channels from [vehicle](#vehicle) to analyze problems!**
-Please check [Troubleshooting](#troubleshooting) section in order to help analyze problems.

 ## Supported Things

 | Type            | ID            | Description                                     |